 Snæfellsnes seems a determined detour that might feel like going way out on a limb.
 Anxious tourists often bypass the whole area just to make good distance on the ring road.
 That is a big mistake, since they are missing a most magnificent place.
 This long volcanic ridge is a natural paradise with very few people and memorable landscapes.
 Serious hikers will want to trek any of the many trails, especially those that cross the peninsula – a short distance that ascends some mighty mountains.

-Everyone should feel encouraged to experience the national park.
-It’s a personal favourite among Icelanders and offers a tranquil escape with powerful views.
+As a national park, Snæfellsjökull offers a tranquil escape with powerful views.
 Below the white cap, the sloping lava descends into a rough and desolate landscape of grey-black hills, craters, cliffs, and fields of broken lava rock.
 This is not some kind of action-packed adventure land at the edge of a volcano.
 On the contrary, wandering through this lost world feels meditative and ethereal.
 If anything, Snæfellsjökull is pure silence.
 It’s gorgeous and serene, so if you have some spare time, be sure to spend it here.